CalebRuhm/FEWD-Mac-Demarco/README.md

 # Project2MacDemarco
-Practice Project 2 - Mac Demarco
+Practice Project 2 - Mac Demarco<br>
-My 2nd project for Albany Can Code 2021 featuring the wonderful Mac Demarco!
+My 2nd project for Albany Can Code 2021 featuring the wonderful Mac Demarco!<br>
 Hope you like it!